shenhuqiji/LD-SSDA/README.md

         [Tusimple](https://github.com/TuSimple/tusimple-benchmark/)

-2. You can train ERFNet, deeplab v3+ or other backbones.
+2. You can train model using ERFNet, deeplab v3+ or other backbones.

     To train it, please do:
     ```Shell